alexmanrique/blog/_posts/2020-08-21-create-your-personal-website-without-hosting.md

 ![create repository]({{ site.baseurl }}/images/create-repository.png)
 {: refdef}

 The idea here is to copy those files from dist folder into a repository that all the files that are in the `dist` folder are in the root folder.
 This includes index.html `css` , `js` or any other subfolders.
-If you don't include this folders the template will not render as you expect.
+If you don't include those folders the template will not render as you expect.

 {:refdef: style="text-align: center;"}
 ![dist files]({{ site.baseurl }}/images/dist-files.png)
 {: refdef}

+In the following link <a href="https://github.com/alexmanrique/alexmanrique.github.io">https://github.com/alexmanrique/alexmanrique.github.io</a> you can see the repository that I have on Github where are the files from my personal website.

-6 - You will have your personal website in username.github.io
+6 - Access your brand new personal website in username.github.io
 ------------------------------------------------------------------
 When you have commited the files in the repository username.github.io your personal website will be available in `https://username.github.io`.
 If you see a 404 error is that you have missed some previous step.

 7 - (Bonus) Having your personal website under your domain
 ------------------------------------------------------------
 Add a `CNAME` file in the root of the repository with your domain.
-You can read more information about how to do this configuration in the following <a href="https://docs.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site">link</a>
+You can read more information about how to do this configuration in the following <a href="https://docs.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site">link</a> from Github documentation.

+In the repository that I was sharing with you before you can see the <a href="https://github.com/alexmanrique/alexmanrique.github.io/blob/master/CNAME">CNAME</a> file in the repository.

 Conclusion
 ------------------------
-In this post we have went through all the steps to create a personal website without having to pay a hosting using Github pages technology.
-If you want to see the result of my work you can visit https://alexmanrique.com.
+In this post we have went through all the steps to create a personal website without having to pay a hosting using <a href="https://pages.github.com/">github pages</a> technology.
+If you want to see the result of my work you can visit <a href="https://alexmanrique.com">https://alexmanrique.com</a>.
 Do you have a personal website?
 Do you like the idea of having a personal website?